nicohlr/ipychart/docs/docs/user_guide/usage.md

 This example is taken from [the getting-started page of the Chart.js documentation](https://www.chartjs.org/docs/latest/getting-started/).
 As you can see, there are three main arguments in Chart.js : **data**, **type** and **options**.
 These are the same arguments in ipychart, except for the `type` argument which has been renamed `kind` in ipychart because `type` is a reserved keyword in the Python language.

-Now, let's take a look on how we can create the same chart as above while using Python code and the ipychart library in our Jupyter Notebook environment:
+Now, let's take a look on how we can create the same chart as above while using Python code and the ipychart library:

 ``` py
 from ipychart import Chart